xfeng01/xfeng01.github.io/src/content/about.md

 **Hi, I’m a first-year graduate student in Electrical and Computer Engineering at UCLA.**

 Before joining UCLA, I obtained my Bachelor’s degree from Chongqing University.
-I am a member of both the Wireless Lab at UCLA and the W&M Data-Driven Decision Intelligence (D3I) Lab.
+I am a member of both the [**Wireless Lab at UCLA**](https://wireless.ee.ucla.edu/) and the [**W&M Data-Driven Decision Intelligence (D3I) Lab**](https://haipeng-chen.github.io/).

-Currently, I am expanding my research experience in both wireless communications and reinforcement learning.
+Currently, I am expanding my research experience in both wireless communications and artificial intelligence.

 I am driven by a passion for advancing technology and a long-term goal of contributing to the development of next-generation mobile communication systems and promoting AI-enabled communication network design.